 |Summer Year One Term|

 |RNSG 2262||Clinical Nursing Care of Children and Families||2|

 |RNSG 2208||Maternal Newborn Nursing and Women 's Health||2|

 |RNSG 2263||Clinical - Registered Nursing||2|

 |RNSG 2160||Clinical: Nursing Management of Client Care||1|

 |RNSG 2130||Professional Nursing Review and Licensure Preparation||1|

-Students must satisfactorily complete BIOL 2301 Human Anatomy and Physiology I (lecture)/BIOL 2101 Human Anatomy and Physiology I (lab), BIOL 2302 Human Anatomy and Physiology II (lecture)/BIOL 2102 Human Anatomy and Physiology II (lab), BIOL 2320 Microbiology for Health Science Majors (lecture)/BIOL 2120 Microbiology for Health Science Majors (lab) or BIOL 2321 Microbiology for Science Majors (lecture)/BIOL 2121 Microbiology for Science Majors (lab); and ENGL 1301 Composition I to enroll in any nursing course.
+Students must satisfactorily complete BIOL 2301 Anatomy and Physiology I (Lecture)/BIOL 2101 Anatomy and Physiology I (Lab), BIOL 2302 Anatomy and Physiology II (Lecture)/BIOL 2102 Anatomy and Physiology II (Lab), BIOL 2320 Microbiology for Health Science Majors (lecture)/BIOL 2120 Microbiology for Health Science Majors (lab) or BIOL 2321 Microbiology for Science Majors (lecture)/BIOL 2121 Microbiology for Science Majors (lab); and ENGL 1301 Composition I to enroll in any nursing course.
 Biology courses must be taken within the last five years with a passing grade no less than C. College Preparatory courses, which have numbers beginning with zero (0), do not apply toward the AAS degree.